zerotier/ZeroTierOne/README.md

 If you are running a local system firewall, we recommend adding a rule permitting UDP port 9993 inbound and outbound.
 If you installed binaries for Windows this should be done automatically.
 Other platforms might require manual editing of local firewall rules depending on your configuration.

-The Mac firewall can be founder under "Security" in System Preferences.
+The Mac firewall can be found under "Security" in System Preferences.
 Linux has a variety of firewall configuration systems and tools.
 If you're using Ubuntu's *ufw*, you can do this:

     sudo ufw allow 9993/udp